namkhanh1207/TinyBeast/version_0.1.2/README.md

-update with more images and animations
+Update with more images and animations